GREG MOONEY’S VISION FOR SUCCESS

 Core Issues

-• Greg Mooney will champion equal representation on the National Labor Relations Board (NLRB), advocating for one union representative for every corporate representative, and will collaborate with other unions to strengthen this stance while lobbying the current administration and Congress for these reforms.
+Greg Mooney will champion equal representation on the National Labor Relations Board (NLRB) by advocating for one union representative for every corporate representative.
+He will collaborate with other unions to strengthen this position and will actively lobby the current administration and Congress to enact these reforms.
+Additionally, Greg Mooney will push for minimum staffing levels of arbitrators at the Federal Mediation and Conciliation Service (FMCS) to prevent backlogs in current and future union cases.

-• He will advocate for maintaining worker safety protections, pushing for penalties tied to a company’s gross profits rather than flat rates to hold corporations accountable without unduly burdening small businesses.
+He will advocate for maintaining strong worker safety protections.
+He will push for penalties tied to a sliding scale based on a company’s gross revenue, rather than flat rates, to better hold large corporations accountable without unduly burdening small businesses.
+Additionally, he will seek mandatory National Safety Council (NSC) training for front-line managers, along with paid NSC and regional training for appointed UAW Safety Representatives.

 With life expectancies rising to over 78 years of age compared to 68 years of age in the 1950s.
 The traditional pension model strains employers, as seen in crises like GM’s 2008 bankruptcy and can leave retirees at a disadvantage.
 A modern approach is needed to maximize worker security while ensuring business viability.

-I propose a new pension model, where employers offer a 7% 401(k) match, fully vested, plus an additional 7% annual deposit, totaling 14% in contributions—well above the national average.
-This empowers workers to invest flexibly, harnessing compound growth for larger nest eggs.
-Additionally, the UAW MUST launch "UAW Cares," a retiree health plan leveraging union bargaining power for affordable, high-quality coverage.
-This modernizes retirement, giving workers control, securing their financial future, and enables both employers and employees to thrive.
+This approach empowers workers with greater control over their investments, allowing them to harness compound growth for larger retirement nest eggs.
+Additionally, the UAW should launch “UAW Cares,” a retiree supplemental health plan that leverages union bargaining power to deliver affordable, high-quality coverage.
+This model modernizes retirement security, giving workers more control while enabling both employers and employees to thrive.